 - To define a method for the reporting of Trace and MDT results across the management interfaces.

-Clause 4 details the various Trace records content, Annex A provides Trace and MDT report file format, Annex B provides the trace report file conventions and transfer procedure, Annex C provides the trace reporting functional architecture and Annex D provides some trace and MDT files examples.
+Clause 4 details the various Trace records content, Clause 5 defines GPB trace format for NR, Annex A provides Trace and MDT report file format, Annex B provides the trace report file conventions and transfer procedure, Annex C provides the trace reporting functional architecture and Annex D provides some trace and MDT files examples, Annex G provides normative GPB trace record schema and examples.

 Trace and MDT concepts and requirements are covered in TS 32.421 [2] while Trace control and configuration management are described in 3GPP TS 32.422 [3].

-The definition of Trace and MDT data is intended to result in comparability of Trace and MDT data produced in a multi-vendor wireless UMTS and/or EPS network.
+The definition of Trace and MDT data is intended to result in comparability of Trace and MDT data produced in a multi-vendor wireless UMTS, EPS network, and/or 5GS network.

 The following is beyond the scope of the present document, and therefore the present document does not describe: